itflow-org/itflow-docker/README.md

 * I *strongly* recommend putting your solution behind [Authelia](https://www.authelia.com/).
 If requested, I can supply more information on this topic.
 * This project is still in early beta and is considered a **work in progress**.
 Many changes are being performed and may cause breakage upon updates.
 * Currently, we strongly recommend against storing confidential information in ITFlow; ITFlow has not undergone a third-party security assessment.
-* We are hoping to have a stable 1.0 release early this year.